Dear colleague,

 And by the time I had written the last word of that first book, my mind had been transformed by the process in such a way that These 6 Things was already germinating.
 I steered clear of the piranha cloud of political prognostications that eventually swallowed up the Common Core and instead focused on learning, experimenting, growing.

-But there were some back during that period that argued my apolitical stance on was misguided.
+But there were some during that period who argued my apolitical stance was misguided.
 Teaching, one reviewer argued, is an inherently political act; not taking a stand is taking one.

 At first I was bothered by these ideas, but that was years ago.
 Now I agree with them — deeply so.